LordAries1972/CPGE/Docs/SceneManager-Example-Usage.md

 Let me provide you with the foundational understanding of these powerful systems before we proceed to the next chapter.

-The SceneManager and GLTFAnimator represent years of development effort to create a production-ready system capable of handling complex 3D scenes with hundreds of animated models while maintaining consistent 60+ FPS performance.
+The SceneManager and GLTFAnimator looks at the representation of many years of development efforts of other people to create a production-ready system capable of handling complex 3D scenes with hundreds of animated models while maintaining consistent 60+ FPS performance.
 The system has been battle-tested in commercial game development and provides enterprise-level reliability and features.

-As a courtesy note, due to the very size and nature of this document, some references in the code may not be the same actually defined in the proper C++ files which are:-

-SceneManager.h/.cpp
-GLTFAnimator.h/.cpp

-This documentation is a theory based document and should be used a guide to help you utilise these classes in your main project.
-Ultimately, you should always refer to the actual CPGE Project files for concise implementation as code in this project is always changing.

 **Key Design Principles:**